Watch Your Savings Grow

 - Dividends will be compounded monthly and credited on the last day of the month

-Get answers to the most frequently asked questions about Certificates of Deposit (CDs).
+Get answers to the most frequently asked questions about Certificates.

-1. How can I open a Launch CU CD?
+1. How can I open a Launch CU Certificate?

 2. Are Launch deposit accounts NCUA insured?